-Jenny was born in Alberta, Canada and brought up in Co.Mayo.
+Jenny was born in Alberta, Canada and brought up in the West of Ireland.

 A graduate of NCAD, her work is represented in several public and private collections both at home and abroad.

-At the heart of my work is my affinity with certain spaces, spaces in which I am cloistered by an immensity and that force me to regard both myself and my connection with that place and that moment.
+At the heart of my work is an affinity with certain spaces, spaces in which I am cloistered by an immensity, that force me to regard both myself and my connection with that moment in that place.
 When the uncomplicated and simple act of being turns into an abstracted instant, when everything becomes clear and connected and feels perfect.
-I try to capture those moments of perfection.
-Much of my work is informed by being the outsider.
-Having grown-up, but not ‘being from’, where I lived in rural County Mayo, and now living in County Tipperary, connecting with place is something I search for.
+These are the moments of clarity I am trying to encapsulate.

-With all my work I seek to have an interplay with subject, composition, and technique, to produce work which is restrained yet airy.
-I combine gestural mark-making with form in planned picture planes whilst expressing my emotional responses.
+With all my pieces I seek to have an interplay with subject, composition, and technique, to produce work which is restrained yet airy.
+I combine gestural mark-making with form in planned picture planes, responding throughout this process with emotional awareness.

-It is this process of erasure and addition which gradually builds a plane that becomes charged with a history and narrative of its own, one which never fully reveals itself, and consequently allows the viewer to bring their own story to the work.
+It is the process of erasure and addition which gradually builds a plane, over time becoming charged with a history and narrative of its own, one that never fully reveals itself, and consequently allows the viewer to bring their own story to the work.

 I wish to acknowledge the assistance of Tipperary County Council under the Tipperary Artists Award Grant Scheme.